 Cancellation and Change of Mind Policy

-In keeping with Australian consumer law, $100 of the initial $500 deposit for any program is non-refundable as soon as it is paid.
-This is to cover the cost of admin and bank fees.
-Once the full cost of a program has been paid, the trip is fully refundable less the $500 deposit until 35 days prior to its start date, after which time, Global Hobo has no change of mind policy and reserves the right to retain 100% of the program’s cost.
+In keeping with Australian consumer law, the initial deposit for any program is non-refundable as soon as it is paid.
+This is to cover the cost of admin and bank fees, as well as upfront fees we have to pay for each student’s place.
+Once the full cost of a program has been paid, the trip is fully refundable less the deposit until 35 days prior to its start date, after which time, Global Hobo has no change of mind policy and reserves the right to retain 100% of the program’s cost.
 This is because all program expenses are paid 35 days upfront by Global Hobo, and it would be impossible to secure a worthy replacement student at such short notice even if reasonable attempts were made.

 This cancellation policy will apply in all cases where a workshop or program is able to run.
-For example, if a student is unable to start on time due to an “act of God” (for example, a volcano has erupted and an intern’s flight is cancelled) and the program still runs in the student’s absence, they will be unable to recover the cost of their trip.
+For example, if a student is unable to start on time due to an “Act of God” (for example, a volcano has erupted and a student’s flight is cancelled) and the program still runs in the student’s absence, they will be unable to recover the cost of their trip.
+To combat the risk of this arising, we recommend booking flights (especially to Bali) with airlines that are not Australian owned – such as AirAsia, Garuda or Malindo Air – as these companies can reroute in case of an ash cloud, and are also known to divert flights to other nearby open airports (such as Surabaya) and make sure passengers still get to their intended destination.

 Global Hobo has comprehensive public liability insurance; however, all students are required to sign a waiver acknowledging and taking responsibility for the inherent risks that accompany participation in a Global Hobo program.
 Students will need to agree to indemnify and hold harmless the releases against all liability for any personal injury or illness, loss or damage to property, or costs, including court costs and legal fees that may result from or arise out of their participation in our workshops.
 Furthermore, they must agree that Global Hobo may capture and use video recordings and photographs of them over the course of the program and may use their name, image and written testimonial in all media, be it commercial, promotional or otherwise.